Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - In Baylor's 13 games this season, it has nine wins against the spread.

-- The Bears have an against the spread record of 4-1 in their five games as an underdog of 1 point or more this season.
+- This year, the Bears have an ATS record of 4-1 in their five games as an underdog of 1.5 points or more.

-- Baylor has gone over the point total in 46.2% of its opportunities this season (six times over 13 games with a set point total).
+- Baylor's games this year have eclipsed the over/under six times in 13 opportunities (46.2%).

-- Baylor is 7-3 against the spread and 9-1 overall when the team scores more than 25.0 points.
+- Baylor is 7-3 against the spread and 9-1 overall when the team records more than 25.0 points.

 - The Bears have turned the ball over 14 times, six fewer times than the Rebels have forced turnovers (20).